HorizenOfficial/evm-documentation/docs/troubleshooting.md

 ---

 # Troubleshooting
+*Look at the configuration details and the collection of methods that are already available on EON (EVM).*

 ## JSON-RPC specification

-We currently support most of the methods that can be considered standard for EVM compatible chains.
+EON EVM supports most of the methods that are considered standard for EVM compatible chains.

 ## Ethereum JSON-RPC API